 Travel support of up to \$750 per year is available to full-time faculty members for a second trip to a professional conference.
 This support is available only after use of the travel support awarded by the Dean of Fulbright College for the first conference trip of the year, unless the date of travel occurs before Fulbright travel funds are available.
 An extra \$250 (\$1000 total) is available for those who can demonstrate that they will have exceptional involvement in the conference (e.g., serving as a keynote speaker, on the planning or executive committee, etc., but NOT simply the program review committee).
 Presentation of a paper at the conference is not a requirement for this allocation.
-In extraordinary cases, a faculty member may request that this allocation be used to supplement the Dean's allocation for travel expenses).
+In extraordinary cases, a faculty member may request that this allocation be used to supplement the Dean's allocation for travel to a first conference (e.g., travel to an international conference or one with extraordinary travel expenses).
 This allocation may also be used for appropriate faculty development activities (e.g., visiting another laboratory to learn new research techniques).
 A faculty member seeking travel support must submit a Faculty Travel Allocation request to the Chair of the Howells Committee and receive approval before the date of travel.